microbiomedata/nmdc-runtime/tests/files/README.md

 - `study-data2.json`
 - `study-data3.json`

-The following files were moved from `metadata-translation/examples` as part of that same effort:
+The following files were moved from `metadata-translation/examples` as part of that same effort (via commit `dfd86ade`):

 - `study_test.json`